w3c/cogai/chunks-and-rules.md

 which will match the facts module buffer after a failure to *get* a chunk of type *present* with the corresponding properties.
 See below for details of response status codes.

+When a condition has a property whose value is a list, the corresponding property value in the module buffer must be a list of the same length, and each item in the two lists must match.
+You can use `!` before an item in the condition's list when you want to check that the buffer's list item isn't a particular value.
+You can use `*` for an item in the condition's list when you don't care about the corresponding value of the the buffer's list item.

 Both conditions and actions can use *@id* to bind to a chunk ID.

 ### Built-in actions